mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-As we did in the article [Kotlin Context Receivers: A Comprehensive Guide](https://blog.rockthejvm.com/kotlin-context-receivers/), we can't do it since the only available receiver is already taken by the `Raise<JobError>` type.
+As we saw in the article [Kotlin Context Receivers: A Comprehensive Guide](https://blog.rockthejvm.com/kotlin-context-receivers/), we can't add the `Logger`type as a receiver of the `findById` method since the only available receiver is already taken by the `Raise<JobError>` type.
 Fortunately, Kotlin context receivers can rescue us.
 In fact, we can treat the `Raise<JobError>` receiver as a context receiver, obtaining the following equivalent code:

 ```kotlin
 interface Jobs {